KenjiOhtsuka/note/operating_system/schedule.md

 * Linux Multiprocessor Schedulers
     * O(1) scheduler
     * the Completely Fair Scheduler (**CFS**)
-         * there is a single, system-wide vruntime
+         * there is a single, system-wide value of vruntime
     * the BF Scheduler (**BFS**)

 | Scheduler | Queue | Policy |